cballevre/NautiLogger/README.md

-# Nauti Logger
+# VesselVigil
-Nautic Logger is an open-source application designed to help you track and manage boat maintenance.
+VesselVigil is an open-source application designed to help you track and manage boat maintenance.
 Key features include intervention tracking, associated accounting, and inventory management for parts required during maintenance.

 ## Getting started